edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Favorites

+While I don't consider these mods **essential**, I encourage installing many mods as the server admin has interest in. `MineTest` can handle it.

 `Anvil` allows repairing items that wear out, such as tools and clothing.
 - This is **not** an essential mod, because `MineGame` wear is tuned quite well with the resource spawn.
 - Players can still maintain having excellent tier items without this mod.